-Today, it takes the collaboration of business leaders, governments and experienced IT security professionals working together to ensure your online environment is safe.
-For many businesses, the barriers to entry can seem vast, but it is nothing compared to the cost of rebuilding your business or regaining consumer trust if a data breech were to happen.
+Today, it takes the collaboration of business leaders, governments and experienced IT security professionals to ensure your online environment is safe.
+For many businesses, the barriers to entry can seem vast, but it is nothing compared to the cost of rebuilding your business or regaining consumer trust if a data breach were to happen.

 Protecting your most valuable assets (confidential data and personal information) from theft.
-Just as you would install an alarm system at a brick-and-mortar location, investing in cyber security is a first-line defence against digital threats.
+Just as you would install an alarm system at a brick-and-mortar location, investing in cyber security is a first-line defence against digital threats

 Maintaining trust in the public eye.
 Trust is built over time, but can be lost in an instant.
 By investing in cyber security, you can rest assured that you are acting in your customer’s best interest.
-Prevention is key.
+Prevention is key

 Application security testing is advanced security testing designed to evaluate the effectiveness of web and mobile applications.
 This type of service is ideal for organizations that develop or maintain corporate web or mobile applications for any business functions such as an e-commerce store.
-Most frequently, this type of testing is performed on applications that interact with sensitive information (e.g., payment card information, social insurance, health information).
+Most frequently, this type of testing is performed on applications that interact with sensitive information (e.g., payment card information, social insurance, health information)

-Objective based penetration testing is focused on finding the weakest link in your security architecture to ensure your most sensitive information remains protected.
-This is best for organizations that handle sensitive information, have intellectual property or trade secrets that need to be protected at all costs.
+Objective-based penetration testing is focused on finding the weakest link in your security architecture to ensure your most sensitive information remains protected.
+This is best for organizations that handle sensitive information, have intellectual property or trade secrets that need to be protected at all costs

-Security consulting including vulnerability management, cyber security assessments and other deliverables to assess and maintain the security within your organizations’ environment.
-This service is recommended for organizations that have on-going security requirements that go beyond the capability or availability of on-staff resources.
+Security consulting including vulnerability management, cybersecurity assessments, and other deliverables to assess and maintain the security within your organization’s environment.
+This service is recommended for organizations that have ongoing security requirements that go beyond the capability or availability of on-staff resources

 Fighting online threats is not a quick fix.
-Because of the nature and complexity of cyber threats – prevention requires regular nurturing and is best performed by a skilled professional.
+Because of the nature and complexity of cyber threats, prevention requires regular nurturing and is best performed by a skilled professional.